ToppHestmark/dynamic-programming/readme.md

 ### Memoization methods

-Create a temporary store for the answer before returning the final output, thic approach save a lot of time and memory.
+Create a temporary store for the answer before returning the final output, this approach save a lot of time and memory.
+The examples below solved the problems with the recurssion method.

 - [x] [fibonacci](./memoization/fibonacci.js)
 - [x] [gridTraveler](./memoization/gridTraveler.js)